-In 2020, Power of Putnam, Inc. (PoP), in collaboration with the Addiction Prevention & Support Coalition at Tennessee Tech University (TTU), received an Opioid Resource Grant from the AmerisourceBergen Foundation to launch a community-wide awareness campaign to reduce diversion and ensure safe disposal of medications being prescribed initially for use by animals.
+In 2020, Power of Putnam, Inc. (PoP), in collaboration with the Addiction Prevention & Support Coalition at Tennessee Tech University (TAPSC), received an Opioid Resource Grant from the AmerisourceBergen Foundation to launch a community-wide awareness campaign to reduce diversion and ensure safe disposal of medications being prescribed initially for use by animals.
 In 2021, in addition to offering the course in Tennessee, we received approval to offer the course for Continuing Education (CE) credit in Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, North Carolina, and Virginia.
 In 2022, we were able to secure approval for 1.5 hours of CE credit from the American Association of Veterinary State Boards (AAVSA) through the Registry of Approved Continuing Education (RACE), which allowed us to offer the course nationwide!
 However, in 2023, the course was approved through RACE for 2 hours of CE credit, as we added a new module focusing on signs and symptoms of internal diversion as well as self-care.

-PoP and TTU are using their unique resources to develop and launch this awareness campaign to address the diversion of controlled substances by pet owners in Tennessee and all eight neighboring states.
+PoP and TN Tech are using their unique resources to develop and launch this awareness campaign to address the diversion of controlled substances by pet owners in Tennessee and all eight neighboring states.
 Over the past decade, our region has been hit especially hard by the opioid epidemic.
 Not only have prescription medicines been diverted from human medical practices, but also evidence suggests that it has been diverted from veterinary practices as well.
 Fighting this opioid epidemic requires an all-hands-on-deck approach.
 We are offering this course to create greater awareness of the diversion of veterinary medicine.

 PoP is a coalition of community agencies and individuals who are concerned about the issue of substance abuse in Putnam County, TN.
 It seeks to unite the community in the implementation of research based environmental prevention strategies to prevent and lessen the progression of substance abuse.
 Founded in 2003 by citizens of Putnam County, PoP has engaged in countless substance abuse education and prevention strategies.
 In 2009, it became incorporated as a non-profit and obtained 501c3 status.